-Candidates should ensure that they demonstrate a range of technological and interpretative concepts, techniques and ideas which are relevant to the chosen storylines and subject areas.
-Each story should be engaging; reflecting appropriate levels of creativity and personality which are congruent with this level of study.
+The content of each vlog must be original and candidates should ensure they demonstrate a range of technological and interpretative concepts, techniques and ideas which are relevant to the chosen subject area.
+The presentation should be engaging; reflecting appropriate levels of creativity and personality which are congruent with this examination level.
+Innovative approaches to content are encouraged.